wp-plugins/ppv-live-webcams/readme.txt

 * ppv info and live stats in chat
 * p2p groups support
 * 100% web based for clients
+* multiple parameters configurable from settings

 = Special Requirements =
 This plugin has requirements beyond regular WordPress hosting specifications: a supported RTMP host is needed for persistent connections to manage live interactions and streaming.
 More details about this, including solutions are provided on the Installation section pages.

 = Home Page =
-For more online demo, detailed requirements, installation instructions see plugin homepage: http://www.videowhisper.com/?p=WordPress-PPV-Live-Webcams
+For online site demos, detailed software requirements, installation and setup instructions see plugin homepage: http://www.videowhisper.com/?p=WordPress-PPV-Live-Webcams